to fight climate change, regenerate biodiversity and save our home planet.

-Key Proponents are an absolute requirement for any collaborative network to succeed.
-This includes the Global Climate Solutions Network.
+Key Proponents are an absolute critical requirement for any collaborative network to start, grow and succeed.
+This also goes for the Global Climate Solutions Network.

-Awareness and advocacy alone cannot solve the problem.
-Political support and urgency are required, but are not sufficient to solve the problem.
-The planet needs technical solutions, applied locally, on global scale.
+Awareness, advocacy and activism alone cannot solve the climate crisis.
+Political support and urgency are required, but are also not sufficient.
+The planet urgently needs technical solutions, applied locally, on global scale.

-This is a call to key actors in the climate action community to take pro-active collaborative action in globally applying the technical solutions that can save our planet.
+This is a call to Key Actors in the climate action community to take collaborative action in globally applying currently existing and emerging technical solutions that can save our planet.

-It may take only one or two key proponents to get the ball rolling.
+It may take only two or three influential key proponents to get the ball rolling.

 JWR is an MBM graduate from the University of Groningen, the Netherlands with focus areas Organizational Change, Transfer of Technology and SME Business Development.
 He worked 15 years in bilateral development assistance, mainly in Southeast Asia.
-In 2003 he established a small business in Thailand, now a family business, for export and production of SER local handicrafts.
+In 2003 he established a small business in Thailand, now a family business, for export and production of environmentally and socially responsible local handicrafts.
 He works and lives on a small farm on the outskirts of Chiang May city.